KubeRocketCI/docs/docs/quick-start/integrate-sonarcloud.md

 # Integrate SonarQube

-It is mandatory for EDP to have SonarQube integrated with the platform as all the pipelines include the `sonar` step.
+It is essential for KubeRocketCI to have SonarQube integrated with the platform as all the pipelines include the `sonar` step.

-SonarQube is a robust tool employed in build and code review pipelines to elevate code quality by detecting and reporting issues, along with offering improvement recommendations.
-SonarCloud, the SaaS solution provided by SonarQube, serves this purpose.
+SonarQube is a powerful tool used in build and code review pipelines to enhance code quality by identifying and reporting issues, as well as providing recommendations for improvement.
+SonarCloud, the SaaS solution offered by SonarQube, serves this purpose.

-This guide will lead you through the configuration process of SonarCloud for your project.
+This guide will walk you through the configuration process of SonarCloud for your project.

 :::note
   An alternative option is to use an independent [SonarQube instance](../operator-guide/sonarqube.md).